 There is no cost for the Citizen Academy .
 Academy participants are furnished with a notebook with information covering all the topics throughout the thirteen weeks.

 Applications(PDF) are available at the Sheriff's Office, and applicants are chosen by the Sheriff's Office.

 Provide education and awareness to members of the community about what the Sheriff's Office is what it does, and how it accomplishes its mission.
 A continuing program to develop citizen awareness and understanding of the role of law enforcement.

 Class will be 12 citizens or more if a person is recommended by an Alumnus.

 DURATION OF CLASS

-The academy will be scheduled each Tuesday, 6:30 P.M. to 9:30 P.M., for thirteen weeks.
+The academy is held once a week for twelve weeks from 6:30 P.M. to 9:30 P.M.
 Students will have the opportunity to ride with a uniformed deputy and also spend time observing the inner workings of the Cass County Jail.

 COST Cass County Sheriff's Office will incur all cost.